SU-HSDO/suhumsci/lando/README.md

     ```

 4. Build your containers: `lando rebuild`
     * Note: You should then see a list a APPSERVER URLS.
 A green URL signifies the step 3 worked correctly, and you'll be able to access the site in your browser (you'll see errors until you complete all the steps).
 If you see a red URL, go back to step 3.
+TODO: someone with a working proxy system should confirm this.
+Can you get green URLs after this step, or will it only work after you have a database?
     * Watch for [`sed` errors](#sed-error-when-docker-uses-virtiofs)
 5. Run `lando blt drupal:sync --site=SITE_ALIAS` to pull down a copy of the live database and files for the site you wish to work on (alternatively [pull a db from staging or dev](#syncing-from-staging)).
 The `SITE_ALIAS` is the site alias and can be found in the `multisites` section of `blt/blt.yml`.
 In most cases, it matches the name in the local domain, with dashes replaced with underscores (`hs-traditional` → `hs_traditional`).
 6. Run `lando drush @[SITE_ALIAS].local uli` to log in as user:1 (Example: `lando drush @music.local uli`).
-It will give you a URL like `http://hs-traditional.suhumsci.loc/user/reset/1/12345/abcd9876/login`
+It will give you a URL like `http://hs-traditional.suhumsci.loc/user/reset/1/12345/abcd9876/login`  This should also run the front-end build.
 7. If you have issues, see [Troubleshooting](#troubleshooting).
-8. Return to the main documentation to [build the front-end](../README.md#builds).
+8. Front-end engineers, return to the main documentation for [front-end build and watch commands](../README.md#builds).

 ## Common commands